34,697 titles preserved for the world!

 Distributed Proofreaders provides a web-based method to ease the conversion of Public Domain books into e-books.
 By dividing the workload into individual pages, many volunteers can work on a book at the same time, which significantly speeds up the creation process.

 During proofreading, volunteers are presented with a scanned page image and the corresponding OCR text on a single web page.
 This allows the text to be easily compared to the image, proofread, and sent back to the site.
 A second volunteer is then presented with the first volunteer's work and the same page image, verifies and corrects the work as necessary, and submits it back to the site.
 The book then similarly progresses through two formatting rounds using the same web interface.

 Once all the pages have completed these steps, a post-processor carefully assembles them into an e-book, optionally makes it available to interested parties for 'smooth reading', and submits it to the Project Gutenberg archive.

-There are many other ways to contribute to the site, including managing projects, providing content, or even helping develop improvements to the site!
-Join other members of our community in the Forums to discuss these and many other topics.Current Progress
+Registered volunteers may contribute to Distributed Proofreaders in several ways including proofreading, "smooth reading" pre-released e-books to check for errors, managing projects, providing content, or even helping develop improvements to the site.
+Volunteers may also join other members of our community in our forums to discuss these and many other topics.